-- Vaginal discharge that is unusual and unpleasant
+- Vaginal discharge that is unusual and unpleasant.

-- Pain in the lower back or pelvis
+- Pain in the lower back or pelvis.

 Diagnosis and Tests

-- Imaging tests – X-Ray, MRI, PET, and CT Scans
+- Image tests – X-Ray, MRI, PET, and CT Scan.

 Types of Treatment

-- Trachelectomy – this is also recommended for those who still want to have children.
-The surgeon removes your cervix and the top part of your vagina, but leaving the uterus intact, placing a stitch or band where the cervix was.
-Lymph nodes nearby the cervix or uterus may also be removed.
+- Trachelectomy – This is also suggested for those who still want to have children in the future.
+The surgeon removes your cervix and the top part of your vagina, but leaves the uterus intact, placing a stitch or band where the cervix was.
+Lymph nodes close to the cervix or uterus may also be eliminated.

 - Physical examination of the uterus by your doctor.